-Given its lack of natural resources, a lot of emphasis is placed on education in Switzerland.
-Swiss public schools have a good reputation and the country's private boarding and international schools are exceptional.
-But while expat children will receive an excellent education, it can be very expensive, depending on the school.
+A lot of emphasis is placed on education in Switzerland.
+Swiss public schools have a good reputation, and the country's private boarding and international schools are exceptional.
+But while expat children will undoubtedly receive an excellent education, schooling, just like most things in the country, can be eye-wateringly expensive.

 Public schools in Switzerland

-Most residents attend public schools in Switzerland, including foreigners.
+Most residents, including foreigners, attend public schools in Switzerland.
 They’re funded by taxes and attendance is free, but they’re managed at the level of cantons (states) – so there are regional differences.

-Children can be taught in French, German, Italian or Romansch based on where they live, and have classes in a second official language and English.
+Children can be taught in French, German, Italian or Romansch depending on where they live, and will usually have classes in a second official language and English.

 There are four stages of schooling – kindergarten, primary, secondary (split into two phases), and tertiary education.

-The language gap means that public schools are best suited to expats looking to move to Switzerland for the long term and want to therefore fully integrate into Swiss culture and society.
+The language barrier means that public schools are best suited to expats moving to Switzerland for the long term and who want to fully integrate into Swiss culture and society.
 Speaking an official language is an advantage, and younger children often adapt the fastest.
 Schools make some provisions for foreign language speakers, but this can entail intensive language classes, and in some cases, repeating a year.

-Working parents with younger students may find Swiss public school hours inconvenient.
-The day typically ends before 4pm and students go home for lunch at some schools.
+Working parents with younger children will likely find Swiss public school hours inconvenient.
+The day typically ends before 4pm, and students go home for lunch at some schools.
 Others charge for supervised lunch hours and after-hours day care.

 Private schools in Switzerland